SethGates/SethGates/README.md

 Hi!
 Im Seth.
-I'm a Software Engineer looking to learn as much as possible.

-I am transitioning from Active Duty Service in the U.S. Army, and am using every resource I can to be successful.
+Im a US Army Veteran.

-I love to learn, and believe in the "Forever a student" mindset, regardless of how good I am at something.
+I have an express interest in learning in the CS/DF field, and DevOps!